 Records created by and about Bess Fayne Cherry primarily personal correspondence with family and friends and arranged in chronological order.
-It contains news and information about her children, Josephine, Elizabeth and Henry Hardin, Jr. ("Hardin"); her recovery from a cracked bone suffered after a fall in the summer of 1936; her dissatisfaction with a Studebaker automobile she purchased in 1936; and the death of Henry Hardin Cherry on August 1, 1937.
-Correspondence from H. H. Cherry in 1934 tells news of their children, events on campus, his lobbying efforts in Frankfort, and his trouble with a broken toe.
-A letter from "Mary" (probably Mary A. Leiper) gives an account of her transport to Bowling Green of refugees from the 1937 Louisville flood.
-The collection also contains a speech and several monographs by Mrs. Cherry, as well as copies of a published short story, Parlance of Kentucky Backwoods, and an essay, "Motherhood Adrift."
-For further information, see the University Archives vertical files on the Cherry family, and photograph files.
+It contains news and information about her children, illnesses, and the death of Henry Cherry.
+Correspondence from Henry Cherry in 1934 tells news of their children, events on campus and his lobbying efforts in Frankfort.
+A letter from "Mary" (probably Mary A. Leiper) gives an account of Louisville flood refugees housed in Bowling Green in 1937.
+The collection also contains speeches and short stories written by Cherry.

 Family, Life Course, and Society | Higher Education Administration | Social and Behavioral Sciences | Social History | United States History

 WKU Archives, "UA36I/1 Bess Cherry Faculty/Staff Personal Papers" (2008).
 WKU Archives Collection Inventories.
 Paper 3.